ivysam-cmyk/chessJava/notes.md

 everytime you want to move the pawn, make a new pawn obj? should have a qn to ask which pos, thus new

+for diff players there should be diff ways in which moves are allowed, eg num of vertical moves whether -/+ the other player class can extend and change the methods of checking